chili-chips-ba/openPCIE/README.md

 This dev activity is significantly beefed up compared to our original plan, which was to use a much simpler PCIE EP BFM, and non-SOC sim framework.
 While that would have reduced the time and effort spent on the sim, prompted by NLnet astute questions, we're happy to announce that **[wyvernSemi](https://github.com/wyvernSemi/pcievhost)** is now also onboard!

-Their VProc can be used not only to faithfully model the RISC-V CPU and SW interactions with HW, but it also comes with an implementation of the PCIE RC model.
-The plan is to first convert it to the comprehensive PCIE EP model, then pair it up in sim with our RC RTL design.
+Their VProc can be used not only to faithfully model the RISC-V CPU and SW interactions with HW, but it also comes with an implementation of the PCIE model.
+The PCIE model has some EP capabilities with a configurtable configurations space, which can be paired in sim with our RC RTL design.
 Moreover, the existence of both RC and EP models paves the way for future plug-and-play, pick-and-choose opensource sims of the entire PCIE subsystem.

 With the full end-to-end simulation thus in place, we hope that the need for hardware debugging, using ChipScope, expensive test equipment and PCIE protocol analyzers would be alleviated.

- - [x] Conversion of existing PCIE RC model to EP model.
+ - [x] Extension of the existing PCIE RC model for some additional configurability of the EP capabilities.
  - [ ] Testbench development and build up.
 Execution and debug of sim testcases.
  - [ ] Documentation of EP model, TB and sim environment, with objectives to make it all simple enough to pickup, adapt and deploy in other projects.